daizoru/node-potter/README.md

   For the moment 3D printers cannot read voxel formats, so you may have to build your own 3D printer

+## why

+  Because it's funny.
+If you don't get why, you should probably browse something else on Github.

 ## usage

 ```coffeescript